Skip to Main Content

 Skis

 Rossignol consolidates the lineup and brings back an old fave for 24/25.
-We’ll see the departure of the Black-Ops name, and a full takeover of Rallybird and Sender in Rossi’s all-mountain freeride lineup.
+We’ll see the departure of the Black-Ops name and a full takeover of Rallybird and Sender in Rossi’s all-mountain freeride lineup.
 Under these two categories, there will be two stories.
-The wider skis, 118 and 110 widths, are progressive and freeride oriented, while the 102 and 92 are more directional.
-One of our favorites, the 110, will be moving to a pro model.
-The ski itself is great, but market research shows that the majority of people prefer a slightly lighter ski with less metal.
+The wider skis, 118 and 110 widths are progressive and freeride oriented, while the 102 and 92 are more directional.
+One of our favorites, the 110, will move to a pro model.
+The ski itself is great, but market research shows that most people prefer a slightly lighter ski with less metal.

 Within these two categories of Rallybird and Sender, we first have the return of an old friend.
 The Soul series is BACK.
 That’s right, Rossignol heard your ski shop tears, loving lift conversations, and all that online feedback.
 The Rallybird and Sender Soul will both be available in a 92 and a 102 model, featuring Twin Rocker, a poplar wood core with Line Control Tech (LCT), and that signature honeycomb tip, which is constructed with rubber and air.
 Much like the Souls of old, we found these skis incredibly easy to ski, so easy they almost do the skiing for you!
 They work very well at medium speeds and are a great choice for those who don’t need to barrel down the mountain at insane speed, but still want something that’s super capable and freeride oriented.